-- 6.21 The 2011 census reports that there are 100 Gypsy and Traveller households living in bricks and mortar accommodation across Herefordshire. - 6.22 Studies carried out by arc4 elsewhere would suggest that the number of existing and emerging households living in bricks and mortar accommodation who would prefer to live on a pitch equates to around 14.4% of households living in bricks and mortar accommodation (with 6.7% of existing households preferring a pitch, with preference from emerging households equating to 7.8% of households living in bricks and mortar accommodation).
-This is based on the results of surveys of 180 households living in bricks and mortar accommodation across 39 local authority areas.
-Applying this proportion to households living in bricks and mortar accommodation in Herefordshire would suggest an additional 14 pitches may be required for these households over the five years 2014/15 to 2018/19.
+- 6.21 The 2011 census reports that there are 100 Gypsy and Traveller households living in bricks and mortar accommodation across Herefordshire. - 6.22 Studies carried out by arc4 elsewhere would suggest that the number of existing and emerging households living in bricks and mortar accommodation who would prefer to live on a pitch equates to around 18.3% of households living in bricks and mortar accommodation (with 5.6% of existing households preferring a pitch, with preference from emerging households equating to 12.7% of households living in bricks and mortar accommodation).
+This is based on the results of surveys of 267 households living in bricks and mortar accommodation to households living in bricks and mortar accommodation to households living in bricks and mortar accommodation in Herefordshire would suggest an additional 18 pitches may be required for these households over the five years 2014/15 to 2018/19.
 The Council should continue to monitor any need arising from households living in bricks and mortar accommodation and carefully consider this as part of an assessment of planning applications